microsoft/aoai-api-simulator/docs/running-deploying.md

 If you want to run the API simulator as a Docker container, there is a `Dockerfile` that can be used to build the image.

-To build the image, run `docker build -t aoai-simulated-api .` from the `src/aoai-simulated-api` folder.
+To build the image, run `docker build -t aoai-api-simulator .` from the `src/aoai-api-simulator` folder.

-Once the image is built, you can run is using `docker run -p 8000:8000 -e SIMULATOR_MODE=record -e AZURE_OPENAI_ENDPOINT=https://mysvc.openai.azure.com/ -e AZURE_OPENAI_KEY=your-api-key aoai-simulated-api`.
+Once the image is built, you can run is using `docker run -p 8000:8000 -e SIMULATOR_MODE=record -e AZURE_OPENAI_ENDPOINT=https://mysvc.openai.azure.com/ -e AZURE_OPENAI_KEY=your-api-key aoai-api-simulator`.

 Note that you can set any of the environment variable listed in the [Getting Started](#getting-started) section when running the container.
-For example, if you have the recordings on your host (in `/some/path`) , you can mount that directory into the container using the `-v` flag: `docker run -p 8000:8000 -e SIMULATOR_MODE=replay -e RECORDING_DIR=/recording -v /some/path:/recording aoai-simulated-api`.
+For example, if you have the recordings on your host (in `/some/path`) , you can mount that directory into the container using the `-v` flag: `docker run -p 8000:8000 -e SIMULATOR_MODE=replay -e RECORDING_DIR=/recording -v /some/path:/recording aoai-api-simulator`.

 ## Deploying to Azure Container Apps